-The number of students who exited high school in the 2022-2023 school year with an IEP in place at the time of exit was 4,904.
+The number of students who exited high school in the 2022-2023 school year with an IEP in place at the

+"Exiters who received special education" are defined as those who had an IEP in place at the time of exit and exited high school one year prior with a standard diploma, a certificate of attainment, an alternative diploma, or by dropping out or aging out. time of exit was 4,904.
 Of these, 3,015 responded to the 2024 YOYO survey, yielding a response rate of 61.5%.
 This rate represents a 4.5% decrease in respondents from 2023, yet remains on the higher side of response rates for the YOYO.
 Previous administrations of the YOYO have had response rates between 55.2% and 66%.
 Response rates in this range are acceptable for a telephone interview given to young adults, and our rates are favorable compared to other states.